Do You Experience Polychronic or Monochronic Time?

 When do you have to wake up to get to work on time?
 When’s that important meeting?
 What time are you meeting friends for dinner?
 How you answer these questions will depend on whether you experience polychronic or monochronic time.

 How we perceive time seems like a concept that is constant for everyone, no matter where they are in the world.

 However, time and how we manage it are constructs of social expectations, and depend on what a culture considers good time management.
-How people experience time can be very different in places like Germany, America, or Switzerland versus cultures in Spain, Brazil, or Italy.
+How people experience time can be very different in places like Germany, Mexico, or India versus cultures in Russia, Brazil, or China.

 Polychronic and Monochronic Time